Updated December 16, 2014 - Version 1.4.0

-We’re proud to announce the release of our first app for mobile devices, the Chattahoochee-Oconee National Forests App.
+This is the official mobile app for the Chattahoochee-Oconee National Forests focused on outdoor recreation information.
 Intended for anyone who visits Georgia’s two national forests, the app is equally useful for people who regularly visit the forest and those who are exploring the forest for the first time.
 Now you can have all the information you need in the palm of your hand to help you navigate and experience Georgia’s two national forests.
 This FREE app includes 48 recreation sites and provides information about their facilities and opportunities for hiking, camping, picnicking, fishing, swimming, boating, off-roading, horseback riding, mountain biking, and sightseeing.
 The app is free and is available for Apple and Android smartphones and tablets.

 Features of the app include:

 A slidable row of activity icons - Select the icons for the activities that interest you and the app will display the recreation sites that offer the combination of activities you have chosen.
 You can also view your favorite rec sites by selecting the appropriate icon at the end of the row.

 Interactive map – Recreation sites are shown as markers based on the combination of icons you choose in the activity slider.
 Icons at the top of the screen allow you to clear your activity selections and re-center the map.

 List view – Recreation sites can also be viewed as a scrollable list that can be filtered by activities and sorted alphabetically.